Investing is all starting to look the same

 Jane and Joe head in to see their financial advisor to invest some money.
 They hope that the advisor has the edge to find the best investments so they can get to financial freedom that much quicker.
 They sit down with their investment advisor and the advisor says that something like this, “Hi Jane and Joe, I believe investing is personal.
 Every investor is unique so before I can recommend a portfolio, I need to learn a little more about you.
 I need to understand your risk tolerance, your financial knowledge, your time horizons and the more I understand, the easier it will be for me to recommend a portfolio that is customized for your needs.”

 Does this story sound familiar to you?
 If so, the next step might also hit home.
 The advisor pulls out a questionnaire for Jane and Joe to fill out to find out what kind of portfolio to recommend.
 In fact, the results of the questionnaire will lump Jane and Joe into one of five categories: Conservative, Income, Balanced, Growth and Aggressive growth.
-Chances are Jane and Joe will then invest in a managed portfolio of predetermined funds that allocates assets to maximize return and reduce risk in their category.
+Chances are Jane and Joe will then invest in a managed portfolio of predetermined funds that allocate assets to maximize return and reduce risk in their category.
 Every company has some version of these managed programs.

 The good and the bad